 Forgiveness is often the hardest thing to consider but the best defense in situations like this.
 It basically robs the abuser of his or her power.
 It also releases you from having a feeling of bondage.
 Thus, it allows you to be happier slowly becoming satisfied with your life.

-Learning How to Stop Bullying from Having Long-Term Consequences
+Learning How to Stop Bullying from Having Long-Term Consequences Is Tough but Necessary

 With the help of a counselor and the people you trust, it is possible to heal, forgive and move on.
 Never let the past and what you went through define the person you are today.